CrowdStrike/ansible_collection_falcon/roles/falcon_uninstall/README.md

    > :warning:
    > Please use `Host Retention Policies` under `Host Management` in the Falcon console which provides more flexibility and customization for automatically hiding and deleting hosts instead.

+### Maintenance Token Variables

+- `falcon_maintenance_token` - Maintenance token for sensor operations when uninstall and maintenance protection is enabled (string, default: ***null***)
+  > Required for sensor versions 7.20+ when protection is armed.
+Can be retrieved using the maintenance_token lookup plugin or provided manually.

 ### Windows Specific Variables

 - `falcon_windows_uninstall_args` - Additional Windows uninstall arguments (string, default: ***/norestart***)